rasoulmesghali/network_automation/README.md

 2- docker-compose build
 3- docker-compose up
-4- Import postman collection from "postman_collections" directory 5- Turn on routers and setup ip, username, ssh, netconf, yang on the router 6- Use correct ip, username, password and device_type in order to connect the routers 7- test APIs using postman collections and see the results
+4- Import postman collection from "postman_collections" directory 5- Turn on routers and setup ip, username, ssh, netconf, yang 6- Use correct ip, username, password and device_type in order to connect the routers 7- test APIs using postman collections and see the results
 ```